Charles A. Turner: Inventions

 The Incubator Building at the Jamestown Exposition.

 Turner invented a coal and grain trimming machine known as the Turner Cargo Trimming Machine.
 In 1906, the Mechanical Loading & Trimming company was formed with $200,000 capital stock.
 He received foreign and domestic patents.

 During the Jamestown Exposition of 1907, the ventilation system for the baby incubators proved unsatisfactory.
 Turner was consulted and authorized to invent and install an entirely new one.

 In 1909, Turner invented a fishing rod and a talcum powder box.
 The talcum powder box could be used with only one hand.
 In 1910, the Turner Product Company was started with a capital of $40,000, with Turner being the vice-president.
 In 1914, the American Products Corporation was incorporated to manufacture and sell talcum powder with capital ranging from $6,000 to $10,000 as needed, with Turner being the secretary-treasurer.

 Movie theaters

 Charles Turner (bottom right) at a gathering of the Virginia Exhibitors League.

-Turner also managed movie theaters, including the Palace from 1910 to 1914 and Columbia in 1915.
+Turner also managed movie theaters in Portsmouth, including the Palace from 1910 to 1914 and Columbia in 1915.
 In 1912, the Palace caught fire, spreading to nearby buildings.
 Turner's house was lost in the flames as he had no insurance.
+Despite this, the Palace recovered.
+Turner was elected vice president at the convention of May 23, 1913, held at the Jefferson Hotel in Richmond.
 He was an officer of the Virginia state branch of the Motion Picture Exhibitors League of America.
-He was elected vice president at the convention of May 23, 1913, held at the Jefferson Hotel in Richmond.